Kinship Adoption in North Carolina: Grandparent and Relative Adoption Explained

 Relatives who are licensed as kinship foster caregivers receive:

-• Access to PATH NC training and support services
+- Access to approved pre-service training and support services

 Free Download